Avent Ferry Road Widening

 - Click here to learn more about this type of crosswalk signal from the N.C.
 Department of Transportation.

-Widening from Ralph Stephens to Cass Holt Road
+Widening Avent Ferry Road from Ralph Stephens to Cass Holt Road

 This project consists of widening of approximately 3,600 linear feet of Avent Ferry Road from Ralph Stephens Road (formerly Piney Grove Wilbon Road) to Cass Holt Road.
 Widening will require right-of-way acquisition and utility relocation.

-Although Avent Ferry is a state-maintained road, the town has agreed to administer design, right-of-way acquisition and construction to begin construction sooner.
+Although Avent Ferry is a state-maintained road, the town has agreed to administer design, right-of-way acquisition, and construction to begin construction sooner.
 The N.C.
-Department of Transportation will provide all project funding, which is estimated at $8 million.
+Department of Transportation will provide all project funding.

-- Public engagement to be announced when project scheduled.
+- Public engagement to be announced when the project is scheduled.